robastel/fantasy_football_ingestion/README.md

 # fantasy-football-stats
-Statistics and analysis for fantasy football leagues
+This is the home of the data pipeline, analysis, and predictions for my fantasy football league.